 Biometric data as Hardware token for RWTH Single Sign-On (WebAuthn/FIDO2)

-The hardware token for RWTH Single Sign-On (WebAuthn/FIDO2) can alternatively also be used with end devices with options for biometric fingerprint or face recognition.
-Please check yourself first whether your end device supports these functions.
+The RWTH Single Sign-On hardware token (WebAuthn/FIDO2) can also be used with end devices that offer biometric fingerprint or face recognition.
+Please make sure that your end device supports these features.

 Setup for Apple devices